Dollar hits four-year high, poised for best quarter in six years

 "U.S. data have been very supportive of the dollar against other major currencies," said Sireen Harajli, currency strategist at Mizuho Corporate Bank in New York.

-The dollar index .DXY, which measures it against a basket of six major currencies, has gained 7.7 percent over the last three months, the biggest quarterly gain since 2008 and a record-setting 11 straight weeks of gains.
+The dollar index, which measures it against a basket of six major currencies, has gained 7.7 percent over the last three months, the biggest quarterly gain since 2008 and a record-setting 11 straight weeks of gains.
 It was last up 0.4 percent at 85.91.

 The United States will likely expand faster than Japan and the euro zone in the foreseeable future, which will cause the Federal Reserve to raise interest rates ahead of its Japanese and European counterparts, analysts said.